You can register with our Email Notifications Service for the latest information on our Events and Publications

 The text is given in a modern typeface, but otherwise in a form that is as near to the original as can be conveniently obtained.
 Abbreviations are expanded, but spelling, word-division and line-division are as in the original.
 Different scribal hands are distinguished, and scribal corrections are fully documented.

-Steps used in Court Dancing in 15th century Italy
+The Steps used in Court Dancing in Fifteenth-century Italy

 by David Wilson – 3rd revised & enlarged edition (2003) (wirebound paperback, 66 pages)